 you need to do this for every calendar that you want to appear

-the problem with having different headers for you calendars is that it doesn’t let you “switch” an event from one calendar to another by simply changing the tab. now you have to delete it and creat it in another calendar.
-I don’t see why they would make it so hard. can’t we organize our own calendars on the side?
+The problem with having different headers for you calendars is that it doesn’t let you switch an event from one calendar to another by simply changing the tab.
+Now you have to delete it and create it in another calendar.
+I don’t see why they would make it so hard.
+Can’t we organize our own calendars on the side?

-If you have the iphone setup to sync your contacts, calendars and mail from google (check out how to sync your google calendar to your iphone calendar here) then any event you add to any calendar (on your mac, on your iphone or via google calendar – or by any other method that adds the event to any of the devices) will be synced to every one of the other devices. that way I can automatically add events to my calendars from my mail.app, or by adding them in google calendar when im at work (by syncing outlook to my ‘work’ calendar) or I can add them on my iphone calendar, and they are instantly available on any of the other places!
+If you have the iphone setup to sync your contacts, sync your google calendar with ical and mail from google (check out how to sync your google calendar to your iphone calendar here) then any event you add to any calendar (on your mac, on your iphone or via google calendar – or by any other method that adds the event to any of the devices) will be synced to every one of the other devices.
+That way I can automatically add events to my calendars from my mail.app, or by adding them in google calendar when im at work (by syncing outlook to my ‘work’ calendar) or I can add them on my iphone calendar, and they are instantly available on any of the other places!